design-business-company/dbco-frontend/README.md

 This is a [Nuxt](https://nuxt.com/docs/getting-started/introduction) project which includes a handful of very help packages and plugins that I often use.
 Specifically:

 - [GSAP](https://gsap.com/docs/v3/) for animations.
+    - We have a business membership with GSAP to access all of their libraries and plugins.
+You will need to install the business library and set-up the business token.
+You can find set-up instructions [here](https://gsap.com/docs/v3/Installation/guides/Netlify/).
+Contact Jordan or Emma with questions!
 - [Pinia](https://pinia.vuejs.org/introduction.html) for storing data that I share globally.
 - [SASS](https://sass-lang.com/documentation/) has been configured so `scss` and `sass` are valid within single file components.
 - A number of small plugins which help track user preferences and devie info.